-OCs and owners may have different views and disagreements regarding building management and maintenance works.
-To assist owners and OCs in resolving their disputes, HAD provides the following support services:
+OCs and owners may have disagreements and disputes over building management.
+To assist owners and OCs in resolving their disputes, the HAD provides the following support services:

-- The Panel of Advisors on Building Management Disputes – HAD has established a dedicated panel comprising professionals such as lawyers, accountants, surveyors, engineers and property management professionals) and with rich experience in building management to help owners/OCs resolve complicated building management disputes
+1. The Panel of Advisors on Building Management Disputes – comprising professionals from different backgrounds (including lawyers, accountants, surveyors, engineers and property management professionals) and with rich experience in building management to help owners/OCs resolve complicated building management disputes